 Today’s job seekers are looking for a better work-life balance than their parents had, and you can help simply by being flexible.
 Flex Fridays that let employees work from home if they want is a great way to provide some freedom.
 You could also consider flex time that allows employees to choose their own set of hours, coming in early or staying late as best suits their needs.
 Strike a balance that offers some flexibility while still meeting your needs, and everyone wins.

-You might not be able to build an office with a gym like they do in Silicon Valley, but some creative partnerships could allow you to offer a discounted membership to a local gym.
-Extend this plan to an art museum, golf course or favorite eatery, and you’ve got a way to show your employees your appreciation without breaking the budget.
+You might not be able to build an office with a gym as they do in Silicon Valley, but some creative partnerships could allow you to offer a discounted membership to a local gym.
+Extend this plan to an art museum, golf course, or favorite eatery, and you’ve got a way to show your employees your appreciation without breaking the budget.
 As a bonus, you’ll build great relationships within your local business community as well.

 Younger workers are very savvy about what’s going on in the world, and they want to do good.
 Think about offering at least a small matching donation for their favorite charities as a benefit of employment.
 You’ll get the tax write-off, and they’ll feel great about working for a socially conscious business.